sizwesamangethe/sizwesamangethe/README.md

 🔐 Career Focus

 Working toward a role as a SOC Analyst (Tier 1), with IT support as a secondary path.
-Drawn to defensive security - threat detection, monitoring, and incident response.
+Drawn to defensive security - monitoring, threat dection, and incident response.

 📚 Currently Building Toward